Missouri AG files suit against 3 opioid manufacturers

 (CNN)Missouri has filed suit against three pharmaceutical companies for allegedly violating the state's Medicare fraud and consumer-protection statutes by "misrepresenting the truth" about opioids, Attorney General Josh Hawley said Wednesday.

-The companies named in the suit are Purdue Pharmaceutical, Endo Pharmaceuticals, and Janssen Pharmaceuticals.
+The companies named in the suit are Purdue Pharma, Endo Pharmaceuticals, and Janssen Pharmaceuticals.

 "These companies knew that the drugs they sell and market are highly addictive, even life-threatening if misused.
 And yet they have engaged in a deliberate campaign of fraud to convince Missouri doctors and Missouri consumers otherwise.